KPDX: Sports programming

-Through a partnership with sister station KPTV, a select number of Portland Timbers matches air on KPDX.
+Up until Apple TV+'s acquisition of global Major League Soccer television rights in June 2022 (starting in the 2023 season), through a partnership with sister station KPTV, a select number of Portland Timbers matches aired on KPDX.
+In February 2025, KPDX would air matches from the Coachella Valley Invitational preseason tournament featuring the Timbers and Portland Thorns FC of the National Women's Soccer League.

 Newscasts

 During the 1990s as a Fox affiliate, KPDX ran a half-hour 10 p.m. newscast that was produced by CBS affiliate KOIN through a news share agreement.
 In 2000, KPDX launched its own in-house news department and began producing a nightly 10 p.m. newscast.
 Upon KPTV's purchase by Meredith, KPDX's news operation was merged with KPTV's news department (although KPTV's operations were actually moved into KPDX's newer facility, located in Beaverton), and KPDX's existing 10 p.m. newscast was canceled.

 On September 8, 2008, KPDX began airing a KPTV-produced 8 p.m. newscast; KPTV's production of the hour-long weeknight newscast makes that station one of only a few Fox stations in the United States that produces a newscast for another station in the same market.
 On April 19, 2010, KPTV began producing a fifth hour of its weekday morning newscast Good Day Oregon for KPDX (running from 9 to 10 a.m.) called More Good Day Oregon, which featured various entertainment and lifestyles topics from a seasoned panel of experts; the program was cancelled in 2012 and was replaced by syndicated programming.
-On September 29, 2014, KPDX expanded its evening news programming with the launch of an hour-long 9:00 p.m. newscast, resulting in KPTV producing three hours of news in primetime (two hours on channel 49, as well as the flagship hour-long 10:00 p.m. broadcast on channel 12); as a result, the station delayed MyNetworkTV programming later in the evening.
+On September 29, 2014, KPDX expanded its evening news programming with the launch of an hour-long 9 p.m. newscast, resulting in KPTV producing three hours of news in prime time (two hours on channel 49, as well as the flagship hour-long 10 p.m. broadcast on channel 12); as a result, the station delayed MyNetworkTV programming later in the evening.
 The 9 p.m. newscast actually premiered on August 25, 2014, nearly a month earlier than originally announced.